AviArya987/AviArya987/README.md

 - 👋 Hi, I’m @AviArya987
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning ...PHP
+- 🌱 I’m currently learning ...JAVA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Web Dev Projects
-- 📫 How to reach me ...avi.ajax786@gmail.com
+- 📫 How to reach me ...avi.arya987@gmail.com

 <!---
 AviArya987/AviArya987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.